matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 This means that events with invalid thread relations can make their way into the network, either due by malicious activity or buggy implementation.
-If a client receives such events, they should hide them as soon as they can determine for certain that the associated event is not a valid target.
+If a client receives such events, it should hide them as soon as it can determine for certain that the associated event is not a valid target.

-Servers should not filter out invalid `m.thread` relations from the results when serving endpoints that deal with message relations.
+Servers are expected to not filter out invalid `m.thread` relations from the results when serving endpoints that deal with message relations.
 Clients that call those endpoints should be aware that they may return events with invalid relations, and deal with them appropriately.